ideasman42/the_joy_of_life_drawing/book.rst

 interest as spaces and shapes that go to make up her form...The image below was achieved with broad strokes using 6B graphite block, and applying pressure on one edge of the block to create dark to a light tonal area in one sweep.

-'Seated figure in an arm chair '..1st June 2009
+'Seated figure in an arm chair'..1st June 2009

 ----